“How to tell if ongoing messages differ enough to be impactful in seconds?”

 Marketing messages have many jobs to do

-• Win people’s attention by telling them what’s in it for them in your main message or home base.
-Why do you need one home base?
-Because audiences absorb only one main message at a time.
+• Win people’s attention by telling them what’s in it for them in your main message, which we call the heart of your message.
+Why do you need one main message?
+Because people absorb only one main message at a time.

-• Give people reasons to believe your home base, by backing it up with 3 positive points.
+• Give people reasons to believe the heart of your message, by backing it up with three positive points.
 Reasons to believe must fit your audience’s worldview, so they find your message compelling.

 • Differentiate your message from others.
-Differentiation usually appears in proof points – 3 points that support each positive point.
+Differentiation usually appears in proof points – three points that support each positive point.

 Hook your audience’s attention, then differentiate